Ash3601/Edureka_Certification_Project/README.md

 cd "certification project/media-nginx"
 docker-compose up

-Note: Use <npm install> in the individual apps if required to run separately
+Note: Use "npm install" in the individual apps if required to run separately

 # check out customer facing app